ptmfitch/aoc21/README.md

 1. Use more stages than you need, breaking each stage of the problem into chunks will make debugging and refactoring easier
 2. Add debug fields, keep temporary fields as part of the output for each stage to give you more visibility into what's going on
 3. Someone's probably run into the same problem before, lots of questions and answers about the aggregation framework are available on sites like stackoverflow
+4. If you're getting the "properly formatted document" error, remove and replace individual parts of the stage until the error disappears, better yet, see tip 1